ciresnave/wasm-sandbox/TRAIT_DESIGN.md

+# WASM Sandb**Key Characteristics:**

+- No generic methods with non-concrete types
+- No associated types beyond basic ones
+- No async functions in the core trait (async is available in extension traits)
-# WASM Sandbox - New Trait Design Documentation
+- All methods return concrete types or basic generic boundsew Trait Design Documentation

 ## Overview